homemenu/DataScienceProcess/PITCHME.md

 Regardless of model efficacy, you will want to confer with those stakeholders and ensure that your model fits their needs.
 Then, repeat the process.

 In a production scenario, you will start with a Minimum Viable Product (MVP) to gauge interest.
-If there is sufficient interest, you can add incremental improvements.
-That could include expanding the base of predictions, making more accurate predictions, improving the speed of your service, or adding new functionality.
+From there, you can expand the base of predictions, increase accuracy, make the service faster, or add new functionality.

 ---

 ### What's Next?

-The moral of the story:  a data plumber's work is never done.
+In other words, a data plumber's work is never done.

 ![A data plumber's work is never done](presentation/assets/image/MarioGames.jpg)